theAIGuysCode/Iris-Tutorial/README.md

 # Iris-Tutorial
-Code for tutorial video of walk through of Iris dataset using scikit learn and Jupyter notebook.
+Code for tutorial videos of walk through of the famous Iris dataset using scikit learn and Jupyter notebook.

 Follow along with the youtube video tutorials!